diepminh707/VAIA/GOOGLE_GENAI_BRIDGE.md

 1. [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create a new API key
 3. Enable the Generative Language API
-4. Use the key in your web application
+4. Use the key to initialize GoogleGenAI in your web application

 ## Rate Limits & Quotas